NOTICE: The new trail is not officially open yet!

 Archeologists conduct shovel testing along the proposed trail route.

-After 4 years of proposals, mapping, consultations, archeological surveys, and construction planning, we are ready to begin final trail development this fall.
-Join us as we embark on this extraordinary adventure, preserving the past, embracing the present and creating a sustainable wilderness experience for generations to come.
+After 6 years of proposals, mapping, consultations, archeological surveys, and construction planning, we are are in the final phases of completing this amazing trail project.
 Discover the unique terrain, ecosystems and vistas on a non-motorized trail at the east end of Falcon Lake.
 The intermediate hiking and biking trail will entice adventurers to experience new diverse landscapes.
-The single track trail will be set away from the shoreline and cottage development to give the user a feel for wilderness exploration.
+The trail will be set away from the shoreline and cottage development to give the user a feel for wilderness exploration.

 At over 16 km, with a wide range of scenery and more physically challenging terrain, this trail will be an exhilarating new experience for users.
 This will be an ideal stepping stone for those seeking a backcountry experience while remaining close to amenities.
 Our aim is to strike the perfect balance between sustainable design and minimal environmental impact, both during and after construction.